-In colder climates, inside air temperatures can raise substantially during summer, affecting to comfort of occupants.
+Even in colder climates, indoor air temperatures can raise substantially during summer, affecting to the comfort of occupants.
 Thus, cooling energy must be provided.
 The cooling system applied depends on the amount of removable heat load.
 During sunny summer days, it is important to minimize the heat production in buildings.
-This can be done by using solar shading system in front of windows, which block solar radiation effectively.
-The size of west and east oriented windows can be minimized to avoid excessive heat gains.
+This can be done by using solar shading systems and overhangs in front of windows, which block solar radiation effectively, especially when using an exterior shading system.
+The size of west and east oriented windows can be minimized. to avoid excessive heat gains during mornings and evenings.
 In high buildings, warm air can be ventilated outside through an air gap at the ceiling.
-(Bauer;Mösle;& Schwarz, 2010)
+(Bauer et al, 2010)

-Good insulation and appropriate air-tightness of building envelope prevents heat transfer from outside to building interiors.
+Good insulation and appropriate air-tightness of the building envelope prevents heat transfer from outside to building interiors.
 Moreover, heavier thermal mass can absorb heat and release it later during cooler periods, e.g. during nights.
 It is also important to place devices producing unwanted excess heat in separate rooms.
-(Seppänen & Seppänen, Rakennusten sisäilmasto ja LVI-tekniikka., 2004)
+(Seppänen & Seppänen, 2004)